t3rn/t3rn/gateway/README.md

 #### Integration Tests
-`EscrowGateway` comes with the integration tests.
+Both `EscrowGateway` and `EscrowGatewayBalances` come with the integration tests.

 Integration tests run different integration scenarios against running Substrate node (either `tiny-node` or `full-node`) connecting with its Call API dedicated for extrinsics.